SECTIONS

 Section of Geophysics and Geothermy

-The Section of Geophysics and Geothermy (SGG) was established in 1983, as successor to the Chair of Seismology (est. 1931) and the Laboratory of Seismology (est. 1929).
-The SGG underwent rapid and multi‐faceted development during the last 25 years, keeping pace with the corresponding rapid development of geophysics and Seismology at the international level.
+The Section of Geophysics and Geothermy was established in 1983, as successor to the Chair of Seismology (est. 1931) and the Laboratory of Seismology (est. 1929).
+The Section underwent rapid and multi-faceted development during the last 25 years, keeping pace with the corresponding rapid development of geophysics and Seismology at the international level.
 This, in turn has led to the establishment of a second dependent laboratory, the Laboratory of Geophysics (1999).

 Throughout its long history, the Section has accumulated extensive experience in practically all aspects of pure and applied geophysics by teaching and researching topics such as: Theoretical and Applied Geophysics, Physics of the Earth’s interior, Earth System science, mineral and energy resource prospecting, Engineering and Environmental Geophysics, Seismology, Engineering and Historical Seismology, Seismotectonics and Geodynamics, Physics of the earthquake source, Geomagnetism, Palaeomagnetism, Physical Volcanology and Geothermics, Remote Sensing, Satellite Geodesy and space‐borne applications to Earth Sciences and Earth system Science.
 It has also developed intensive cooperation with numerous international research establishments and academic institutions.